huttadam/API-Webserver-Travel-Plan/README.md

 **Comment Model**

-The relationship is one to many similarly to the relationship with the Trip model but in this case the User model's username is used as a ForeignKey in the Comment model rather than the User Id..
+The relationship is one to many, similarly to the relationship with the Trip model but in this case the User model's username is used as a ForeignKey in the Comment model rather than the User Id.
 This is done because as comments are public, some users do not want there name shown on the web, so an alias (username) is used instead.
 So a user can have multiple comments associated with them but a comment can only have one user associated.

 #### Trip Model